Shapes

 Catalan Solids

-Catalan Solids, also known as dual polyhedra of the Archimedean solids, are named in honor of the Belgian mathematician Eugène Charles Catalan who first published them in 1862.
+Catalan Solids are dual polyhedra of the Archimedean solids, and their faces are not regular polygons.
+They are named in honor of the Belgian mathematician Eugène Charles Catalan who first published them in 1862.
 There are 13 Catalan solids with 12, 24, 30, 48, 60, and 120 faces.
 Only 11 of those are suitable as dice (all except the pentagonal icositetrahedron and the pentagonal hexecontahedron)

 Triakis Tetrahedron (D12)